The natural beauty of Switzerland really sells itself.

-The full day trip crosses 291 bridges and viaducts, crossing the 2,033 metre altitude Oberalp Pass and finally rolling up to st. Moritz along the UNESCO protected Albula/Bernina railway line.
+The full day scenic train trip crosses 291 bridges and viaducts, crossing the 2,033 metre altitude Oberalp Pass and finally rolling up to st. Moritz along the UNESCO protected Albula/Bernina railway line.

 But why ride the “DIY” version of the Glacier Express?
 Rather than the tourist train Glacier Express Switzerland?